Where to go in Northern Spain in autumn: quiet medieval villages for solo travel

 Santillana del Mar, Cantabria

-Santillana del Mar has a reputation as “the town of three lies” — it’s not holy (santa), it’s not flat (llana), and it’s not by the sea (mar) — but it makes up for all that with charm.
+Santillana del Mar has a reputation as “the town of three lies” (it’s not holy (santa), it’s not flat (llana), and it’s not by the sea (mar), but it makes up for all that with charm.
 This is one of those places where slowing down actually makes the visit better.
 You could walk the main cobbled street, Calle de Juan Infante, in ten minutes, but take it slowly and you’ll start spotting details that would be easy to miss: a hand-painted tile tucked above a doorway, a faded coat of arms carved into stone, a wooden balcony still bright with the last of its geraniums.

-Many of the little shops here sell traditional Cantabrian crafts — think hand-painted ceramics, woven scarves, or wooden toys made by local artisans.
+Many of the little shops here sell traditional Cantabrian crafts.
+Think hand-painted ceramics, woven scarves, or wooden toys made by local artisans.
 Even if you’re not buying, they’re worth browsing for a sense of the area’s traditions.
 Step into Taller de Cerámica de Santillana to see delicate pottery in soft blues and greens, or check out the local cheese shop Quesería Campo de Montalbán, which offers samples of creamy Queso de Nata and smoky Idiazabal.

 For a mid-morning break, Café El Castillo is a safe bet.
 The coffee is strong, the apple tart is one of the best in town, and in autumn, the front window is perfect for watching locals amble past with shopping baskets or stop to chat in the street.
 If you’re visiting midweek in October, you might even find yourself the only customer for a while.

 If books are more your thing, pop into Librería Campillo.
-It’s small, but it feels like a real discovery — a mix of regional history, illustrated guides, and classic literature.
+It’s small, but it feels like a real discovery with a mix of regional history, illustrated guides, and classic literature.
 The owner is friendly and happy to recommend titles if you’re looking for something to remember the trip by (and they sometimes stock bilingual editions if your Spanish isn’t quite there yet).

 The big historical draw is the Colegiata de Santa Juliana, a Romanesque church with a peaceful cloister.
 Most visitors step inside, take a few photos, and move on, but in autumn, it’s worth sitting on one of the benches outside for a while.
 The afternoon light has a way of warming the stone, and if you time it right, you’ll hear the echo of church bells across the empty square.

 If you’re staying overnight, take an evening walk once the day-trippers have left.
-The village changes completely after dark — lanterns cast soft light on the walls, the cobblestones shine from the day’s rain, and you’ll likely have whole streets to yourself.
-It’s one of the simplest, most atmospheric experiences Santillana del Mar can offer — and it doesn’t cost a thing.
+The village changes completely after dark - lanterns cast soft light on the walls, the cobblestones shine from the day’s rain, and you’ll likely have whole streets to yourself.
+It’s one of the simplest, most atmospheric experiences Santillana del Mar can offer.
+And it doesn’t cost a thing.

 Hondarribia, Basque Country